-For instance, students who enrolled in a community college in 2014-2015 would pay $11,052 for the year.
+For instance, students who enrolled in a local community college in 2017-2018 would pay $3,570 in tuition for the year.
 Many of these students will move on to attend a private college for their final two years.
 That is pricey, but it is far lower than what these students would pay for four years of private college.

 It is important for parents to offer advice to their children as they contemplate college.
 That is because tuition and fees are not getting any lower.

 College Board says that during the last five years, college tuition and fees rose an average of about 9 percent at public four-year schools and 13 percent at private four-year schools.
 Those increases are after adjusting for inflation.